-State Farm is the most economical choice for 18-year-olds at $230 per month for comprehensive coverage.
-Allstate follows at $233, while GEICO rounds out the top three at $236.
-That extra $3 with Allstate gets you nationwide service and proven claims support.
-GEICO's additional $6 provides digital tools and competitive pricing, while Progressive brings telematics-based savings and advanced policy features.
+State Farm costs $230 per month for full coverage for 18-year-olds.
+Allstate costs $233, and GEICO costs $236.
+Allstate's extra $3 gets you nationwide service and proven claims support.
+GEICO's extra $6 provides digital tools and competitive pricing.
+Progressive brings telematics-based savings and advanced policy features.

 Cheapest Car Insurance for 18-Year-Olds